Last Remaining Seats FAQs

 Yes, photography of the theatres is permitted before and after screenings.
 Please, no photos during the screenings.

-- The Million Dollar Theatre has limited wheelchair accessibility, and the restroom facilities are not wheelchair accessible.
+- The Million Dollar has limited wheelchair accessibility.
+The restrooms in the theatre are not wheelchair accessible, but there are some available at Grand Central Market (located next to the theatre).
 No assisted listening devices are available.

 The films are chosen through a thorough voting process by our volunteer Last Remaining Seats Committee.